Napat/git_newbie/content01_en.md

 There are 4 options to select config write location, `--system`, `--global`, `--local` and `--file <filename>`.

+`git config --list --show-origin`: To see shich config is set where

 `git config --system`: Write config for entire system(all users/projects).
  + Config stored in `/etc/gitconfig`